PitchBlackRecoveryProject/manifest_pb/README.md

 Contact @lj50036 on irc, Network: freenode, Channel: #twrp

 ## Maintaining Authorship ##
 ----------------------
 Maintaining authorship is a very important aspect of working with Open Source code.
-If you wish to submit a patch/fix from anywhere else (another ROM, project, etc.), it is imperative that you maintain the ownership of the person whose work you're seeking to include.
+If you wish to submit a patch/fix from anywhere else (another ROM, project, etc.), it is imperative that you maintain the ownership of the person whose work you are seeking to include.
 Doing so will ensure that credit is given where it is deserved, and the [prinicples of open source](http://opensource.org/docs/osd) are upheld.
 Your contribution to the project will still be recognized as you will forever be listed as the committer.

 If you manually cherry pick a patch/fix then you will need to add the original author prior to pushing to our [gerrit](https://gerrit.omnirom.org).